uvarc/accord/docs/projects.md

 Add Invite a co-investigator and manage your team buttons

+## Data

+Data can be managed using the Globus federated GridFTP platform.
+The ACCORD DTN (data transfer node) endpoint address can be found once you sign into the ACCORD Console.

 ACCORD user access is non-hierarchical and makes no distinction between various project personnel when granting permissions.
 All project members have equal access to project data, i.e. there is no priviledged user or access for any given project.

-## Data

-Can be managed using the Globus federated GridFTP platform.
-The ACCORD DTN (data transfer node) endpoint address can be found once you sign into the ACCORD Console.

 ## Storage

-1TGB of storage will be allocated for each project by default.
+1TB of storage will be allocated for each project by default.
 Additional storage can be purchased for a fee.

 ## Computing Environemts

-Environments are containerized web interfaces created on-demand for you to use with your project data and code.
-Environments cannot span two projects at the same time.
+Environments are web-based platforms created on-demand for you to use with your project.

 Learn more about [ACCORD Computing Environments](environments.html)

-<button class="btn-accord" onclick="location.href='https://accord.uvarc.io/'" type="button">Open the ACCORD Console</button>